 Art & Science of Palliative Nursing (ASPN)

 Palliative care is an essential element of nursing.
-This two-day program is designed to provide generalist and advanced practice nurses with palliative care knowledge and skills applicable across the health continuum.
+This two-day course is designed to provide generalist and advanced practice nurses with palliative care knowledge and skills applicable across the health continuum.
 Through an adult learning model, this course focuses on essential principles and concepts that guide caring for patients and families living with serious and/or life-threatening illness.
 The emphasis is on promoting quality of life and covers topics ranging from suffering, psychosocial distress, and spiritual concerns, to pain and symptom management.
-Cultural diversity, communication, ethics, end-of-life care and self-care are integral themes.
+Cultural diversity, communication, ethics, end-of-life care, and self-care are integral themes.